aspartate/personal_website/content/blog/Week 4 - Stepper Drive.md

 }
 ```

-This actually kind of worked, as the LED cycled between off and on whenever I pressed the button.
+This actually kind of worked, as the LED sometimes cycled on and off when I pressed the button.
 However, this code was not reliable.
 Using `Serial.print()` to debug, I realized that `motor_state` was rapidly cycling between -1 and 1 whenever the button was pressed down, making it essentially a 50% chance that it would be in the desired state when the button was released.

 ![Nice try.](images/week4-stepper/nice-try.gif)